sass/sass/README.md

   * For each CSS rule in the domestic module:

-    * Apply any extends defined in the domestic module to the rule's selector.
+    * Apply the domestic module's extensions to the rule's selector.

     * Add the resulting selector to the domestic module's extended selectors, indexed by the rule's location.